joallard/joallard.github.com/_posts/2012-09-24-magic-number-boards.markdown

 My teacher was using the same logic as the one behind the binary numeral system.
 Either the number is one a board, or it is not.
-With each successive board, we go bit by bit.
-Each board represents a binary digit (bit!) in the number.
+With each successive board, we go bit by bit (literally *bits*).
+Each board represents a binary digit
+(bit!) in the number.
 Over six boards, we could select one number out of 64 (or 2^6 ).
 So the number 37, 100101 in binary, the sum of positions 32, 4 and 1, would appear on boards 32, 4 and 1!